RGring/drlnd_projects/p1/Report.md

 To solve the learning task the DQN-algorithm is applied here.
 It is combination of Q-learning and a deep neural networks as function approximator.

 ## Q-Learning
 Q-learning is a reinforcement learning technique, that solves model-free, continuous tasks.
-The goal is maximize the (discounted) future reward.
+The goal is to maximize the (discounted) future reward.
 In traditional approaches we have a so called Q-table that is adapted to the collected experience (*state, action, reward, next state, done*).
 For each state-action combination a Q-table is saved in the Q-table.
 In each iteration the Q-value of [*state, action*] is updated.

-The disadvantages of the traditional approaches, that the Q-table exceeds memory capacities with increasing state and action dimensions.
+The disadvantage of the traditional approach is, that the Q-table exceeds memory capacities with increasing state and action dimensions.
 The idea of DQN is approximate the Q-table with a deep neural network.

 ## DQN Network
 For the Q-table approximation two different network architectures are applied.